bnb-chain/greenfield-storage-provider/docs/modules/common/proto.md

   uint64 payload_size = 4;

   // visibility means the object is private or public. if private, only object owner or grantee can access it,
-  // otherwise every greenfield user can access it.
+  // otherwise every mechain user can access it.
   VisibilityType visibility = 5;

   // content_type defines a standard MIME type describing the format of the object.